-Spokespersons and mascots helped position the brands as important for children.
-Some are still familiar today such as the Rice Krispy’s elves, Tony the Tiger, Trix Rabbit and the trending sports figures on Wheaties (the breakfast of champions).
+Spokespersons and mascots helped position the brands for children.
+And, some are still familiar today.
+The Rice Krispy’s elves, Tony the Tiger, Trix Rabbit and the trending sports figures on Wheaties (the breakfast of champions).

 And, China is famous for rice congee, (a type of porridge) eaten for breakfast.

 While, Ireland is still famous for its oatmeal.
-The most famous variety of these is steel-cut oatmeal (like McCann’s).
+And, the most famous variety of these is steel-cut oatmeal (like McCann’s).

 Maybe not as creepy, but today’s cereal ads are just as bad..